DarienLibrary/website_content/content/_finished/noveltea/noveltea.md

 </div>
 <br />

-Single tickets, Sponsor and Benefactor Tables are currently available for purchase.
+Single tickets are currently available for purchase, as well as the Sponsor Table.
 The Sponsor Table will have J. Courtney Sullivan seated at their table!
 Please indicate any seating requests in the Comments section of the form.

 All guests of the Sponsor Table and Benefactor Tables will attend a “meet and greet” pre-reception with J. Courtney Sullivan from 11:30 a.m. to 12 noon, and receive a signed copy of [_Saints for All Occasions_](https://dar.to/2l2Y9wl "Saints for All Occasions").
 Each table seats 10 people.
 <br />